An Excerpt from active measures: part ii

 Taghavi cleared his throat.
 “Some of this will be review.
 Some of this will be new.”
 He nodded for Mozaffari to begin.

 The colonel removed a photograph from the folder and placed it on the table.
 It captured a towering beast of a man, rising six-foot-four with glimmering eyes and a long nose.
 His coarse jet-black hair fell in unruly curls down his neck like a mane, and his thick, full beard was tied with thread into three prongs.
-The man’s muscular arms were pressed to his waist, and he struck a triumphant pose amid a patch of purple thistles splattered with fresh blood.
+The man’s muscular arms were pressed to his waist, and he struck a triumphant pose amid a patch of purple thistles spattered with fresh blood.

 “This is Major General Jamil Gorani, who until three months ago commanded Fermandayee Erbil, a regional command of the Kurdistan Democratic Party’s peshmerga forces in the capital...”

-Laith al-Khazali smirked to his brother.
+Laith al-Khazali smirked at his brother.

 “A monster,” said Shibl al-Zaydi.